FACINGS/pyntelope/README.md

 - Statically typed
 This library enforces and verifies types and values.
 - Serialization
-**eospyo** serializes the transaction before sending to the blockchain.
+**pyntelope** serializes the transaction before sending to the blockchain.
 - Paralellization
 Although python has the [GIL](https://realpython.com/python-gil/) we try to make as easier as possible to paralellize the jobs.
 All data is as immutable and all functions are as pure as we can make them.